Cangshan Shenci Temple in Dali City

 • Republic of China: Restored in 1945 by local elites.

-• 1988: Fundraising efforts led to further repairs by the community.
+• 1988: Community-led fundraising led to further repairs.

 Architectural Layout

-The architectural design of Cangshan Shenci Temple follows a quadrangle layout, featuring a gate tower, one main hall, and two side pavilions.
-The main hall’s central stone tablet, inscribed with “Chifu Diancang Zhaoming Zhengguo Lingdi Shenwei” (敕封点苍昭明镇国灵帝神位), emphasizes the temple’s cultural and historical importance.
+Cangshan Shenci Temple follows a quadrangle layout with a gate tower, one main hall, and two side pavilions.
+The main hall houses a central stone tablet inscribed with “Chifu Diancang Zhaoming Zhengguo Lingdi Shenwei” (敕封点苍昭明镇国灵帝神位), highlighting its cultural and historical importance.

 • Five-bay structure